CAPF Officers Recruitment: Civil services exam planned

 However, the recommendation is under consideration and a final decision is yet to be taken, they added.

-A committee of senior home ministry and CAPF officials that went into the issue of changing the scheme, syllabus and pattern of this exam in December last year, has also suggested inclusion of new subjects like challenges of internal security, ethics and values, they said.
+A committee of the senior home ministry and CAPF officials that went into the issue of changing the scheme, syllabus and pattern of this exam in December last year, has also suggested inclusion of new subjects like challenges of internal security, ethics and values, they said.

-The CAPF service can been mentioned as a separate entity in the UPSC civil services exam notification once a decision to merge the test is taken, officials said.
+The CAPF service can be mentioned as a separate entity in the UPSC civil services exam notification once a decision to merge the test is taken, officials said.

 The annual CAPFs (AC) exam has three-stage evaluation -- a written test, physical efficiency test and an interview.